egnrse/configs/README.md

 ### bash
 *(.bash_aliases) (Linux)*
-add this to your `~/.bashrc` (or similar):
+add this to your `~/.bashrc` (or similar) to fetch it automatically (mine already has it):
 ```
 if [ -f ~/.config/.bash_aliases ]; then
  	. ~/.config/.bash_aliases
 fi
 ```
-Some info in the file.
+Some more info is in the file.

+*(/other/.bashrc) (Linux)*
+copy the file to `~/.bashrc` (! this might replace your old config !) or copy the parts that u like.

 ### general Theme
 *(egnrseTheme.css) (Linux)*
 still a work in progress
+The Idea is to have one file where I can change all the color of all the apps/packages I use.

 ### git
 *(/other/.gitconfig)*